 8. Do you require letters of recommendation?

 We do not require letters explicitly, but almost all candidates do (and should generally) provide them.
-Letters can be sent directly to the College of Graduate Studies or you can collect them from your references and have them sign their name across the back of the envelope and include them with your application packet.
+Letters can be emailed directly to the College of Graduate Studies at GRAD@cmich.edu .

 9. Do you require the GRE for admission?

-While we do not explicitly require students to have taken the GRE for admission, it is generally looked upon favorably when we make financial aid decisions.
+While we do not explicitly require students to have taken the GRE for admission, it is an important consideration in financial aid decisions.
+We do not generally give GA's to students who have not taken the GRE.

 10. Is there a research/writing component to the MA?